01 of 07

 Another thing to keep in mind is that most cucumbers need both male and female flowers in order to set fruit, so you will need more than one plant to ensure there are enough female flowers for a good harvest.

 If your vines begin to grow out of hand, you can keep them in bounds by pinching off the top tip of the vine.
-This will keep the vines from getting ever longer and also divert energy back into growing and ripening the fruits.
+This will keep the vines from getting longer and divert energy back into growing and ripening the fruits.
 However, it’s not a one-shot solution.
 The plants will continue to try and send out new growing tips, so you’ll have to be alert and keep pinching them out.

 04 of 07